Maheedhar-rao/Maheedhar-Rao/README.md

 - AZ-900 Microsoft Azure Fundamentals
 - CCNA - Cisco Certified Network Associate
 - Certification from Indian Institute of Technology - Delhi (IIT-D) for participating and developing an advanced chatbot for students on research journals using Transformers in 2017.
+- Certified Django Framework Developer by Udemy

 ## Contact Me